gilzoide/godot-lua-pluginscript/README.md

 - Be able to seamlessly communicate with any other language supported by Godot, like GDScript, Visual Script and C#, in an idiomatic way
 - Simple script description interface that doesn't need `require`ing anything
-- Support for Lua 5.2+ and LuaJIT
+- Support for LuaJIT and Lua 5.2+
+- Support paths relative to `res://*` and exported game executable path for `require`ing Lua modules
 - Have a simple build process, where anyone with the cloned source code and installed build system + toolchain can build the project in a single step